BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 (3)Copy the first account[0] private key generated in your terminal and import this into metamask

-(4)Now in metamask click “account details” then “export private key”… copy the key and paste it into the **p-key.txt** file
+(4)Now in metamask click “account details” then “export private key”… copy the key and paste it into the **p-key.txt** file.
+Save the file!

 (5)In a second terminal…MAKE SURE YOU ARE IN PROJECT ROOT DIRECTORY FOLDER and run…. ***npx hardhat run scripts/deploy.js --network localhost***  This will return both contract addresses.

 (6)Go to **config.js** file and put those contract addresses that have been generated in quotes as they need to be strings.
-If the addresses were not automatically generated copy them in from the terminal into the file with quotes like this..
+If the addresses were not automatically generated copy them in from the terminal into the file with quotes like this...
+Do not forget to save the file after changes are made!

 *export const nftmarketaddress = '0x5FbDB2315678afecb367f032d93F642f64180aa3'
 export const nftaddress = '0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512'*